Aris Thessaloniki F.C.: Modern times (1950–1981)

 Aris' status remained high during this period, which was marked by the construction of the club's homeground, the Kleanthis Vikelides Stadium, named after the legendary homonymous player.
 Before World War II, Aris' homeground was located in the center of the city, near the Thessaloniki International Fair, but was abandoned in 1936 in order for the Pedion tou Areos park (Mars Field) to be created.
 The club managed to buy some land during 1951 in a quarter of the city named Charilaou, where the new Stadium was slowly built.

 Also in 1959, the tripartite minor league system was abandoned and a new, unified Championship was created.

 The club's accomplishments during these years were significant.
 It was one of the first teams in Greece to qualify for European tournaments.
 Under the leadership of Alexandros Alexiades, Giorgos Pantziaras and Takis Loukanidis.

 1970 Cup Winners

-Aris earned high placings in the League during the 1960s and 1970s, with apex the 1970 Hellenic Cup Title against the club's fierce rival, PAOK, in Kaftanzoglio Stadium.
+Aris earned high placings in the League during the 1960s and 1970s, with apex the 1970 Cup against the club's fierce rival, PAOK, in Kaftanzoglio Stadium.

-In the 1970s, Aris was reorganized and a vast number of young players from Thessaloniki, including Kouis, Foiros, Drambis, Zindros and Papafloratos led the club.
+In the 1970s, Aris was reorganized and a vast number of young players from Thessaloniki, including Kouis, Firos, Drambis, Zindros and Papafloratos led the club.
 Its most important achievements during that period included a successful 1980 UEFA campaign when Aris eliminated Benfica and Perugia.
 Aris was also the first Greek club to score a victory both in Italy and Portugal.
-At home, the team shared first place with Olympiacos at the end of the 1980 campaign, though it lost the title 2–0 in a tie-breaker against the Piraeus club in Volos National Stadium.
+At home, the team shared first place with Olympiacos at the end of the 1979–80 season, though it lost the title 2–0 in a tie-breaker against the Piraeus club in Volos National Stadium.